-The career Services Office offers a variety of services that are intended to benefit the educational experiences of the entire student population.
-They are located on the 2nd floor of the Moore Building, room 229M.
+The Academic Advising and Student Support Office offers a variety of services that are intended to benefit the educational experiences of the entire student population.
+They are located on the 1st floor of the Moore Building.

 Services and resources include: